Oklahoma City Thunder take Aussie guard Josh Giddey at No. 6

 “Oklahoma is actually one of my favorite teams and to be picked by them it’s a dream come true,” he said.
 “So, love the guys, the coaches, the staff on the team and really happy to be there.”

-Oklahoma City reportedly traded its second first-round pick, at No. 16, to Houston and chose Alperen Sengun for the Rockets.
-ESPN also reported that the Thunder was receiving a pair of future first-round picks in return.
+Oklahoma City traded its second first-round pick, at No. 16, to Houston and chose Alperen Sengun for the Rockets.
+The Thunder received a pair of future first-round picks in return.

-The Thunder also held the No. 18 overall pick as well as three second-round picks.
+The Thunder also took Tre Mann, a 6-foot-5 guard from Florida, with the No. 18 overall pick in the first round.

+“We felt it was an extremely productive night for us,” Thunder’general manager, Sam Presti said.
+“We are excited about the players that we were able to add and excited about those guys coming into the program.
+They all bring something different and I think will be positive contributors to the organization.
+They all have a lot of work in front of them and this is just the starting point for their careers. … We’re looking forward to walking with them through their development paths.”

-Giddey helped the NBA Global Academy win the Torneo Junior Ciutat de L’Hospitalet in Barcelona, in which he was named as the most valuable player.
-He’s the first NBA Global Academy graduate to be drafted into the NBA and the highest-drafted player from Australia since Ben Simmons, who went first overall to the Philadelphia 76ers in 2016.
+Giddey is the first NBA Global Academy graduate to be drafted into the NBA and the highest-drafted player from Australia since Ben Simmons, who went first overall to the Philadelphia 76ers in 2016.

 Giddey is the eighth Australian to be drafted in the first round.
+Although he wasn’t from Australia, in 2017, the Thunder used the No. 21 overall pick on Terrance Ferguson, who had played for the 36ers the previous season.

 “To follow on from the guys we have had (from Australia) go through the NBA, it means a lot to me and I looked up to those guys for a long time and I speak to them and try and get advice from them,” Giddey said.
 “The Australian basketball community is really tight.
 So, to have those guys by my side and supporting me through this whole process has been really good for me.”